hack.lu: Hacking an MMORPG

 - First, you will have a closer look at the network communication between the client and the game server.

-- Antonin will teach you a methodology to isolate data and slowly dissect the custom binary protocol used.
+- You will be taught a methodology to isolate data and slowly dissect the custom binary protocol used.

 - Once the protocol partly reversed, you will build a Wireshark parser (dissector) from scratch in order to start analysing the protocol itself and have a human-readable representation of the communication.